 It’s important not to use petroleum jelly too often, but it is great for when your skin needs that extra bit of love.
 You can use it once or twice a week at most.
 Apply petroleum jelly after moisturizing so the cream doesn’t rub off on your clothes.
 Interestingly petroleum jelly can also be used as an eye makeup remover although you should use it sparingly.

 You may know Catherine Zeta-Jones from her starring role in the film “Entourage.”
 She is a Hollywood star who has had her fair share of cellulite.
 For Zeta-Jones, beer and honey are all she needs to keep her skin smooth and supple – not an expensive spa or Botox.

 Honey contains vitamins A, C, and B12 as well as other antioxidants which improve circulation by stimulating blood flow.
 Beer’s yeast helps control sebum production (the oil that causes acne).
 Alcohol on its own can dry out your skin but with the inclusion of these ingredients, it becomes more moisturizing for your skin.

 6. Hydration And Sleep

 It’s not uncommon to hear celebrities stress the importance of hydration and sleep as two key components in their daily health routine.
+Many of them take IV therapy as a way to boost the hydration levels in their body, which delivers liquid vitamins and minerals directly into the bloodstream.
 Lea Michel says, “I drink a gallon of water every day.
 I also take my vitamins, and sleep for at least eight hours.”